“This looks so wonderful! (In fact, breaking my vow not to sign up for new newsletters for this one!) Everything Emily writes is stellar.” —Abby Seiff

 Recurring characters in my letters

-For years, when I travelled, I usually did it on my own.
-These days, I usually go exploring with W.C., a concept artist for video games, so he gets an occasional mention.
+For years, when I travelled, I often did so on my own.
+These days, I usually go around with W.C., a concept artist for video games, so he gets an occasional mention.
 W.C., “Willing Companion”, is a nod to Martha Gellhorn’s U.C., “Unwilling Companion” (a.k.a Hemingway), in Travels with Myself and Another 😁

 Despite their size difference, they get along really well!